-A helix is the ultimate model train elevator.
+A helix is the ultimate model train elevator—a spiral track configuration that allows the train to ascend and descend in sweeping circles or curves.
 Large or small, short or tall, there is nothing quite like watching a train climb above itself like a giant snake.
-A helix is sure to be a center of attention on any model railroad.
+A helix is sure to be a center of attention on any model railroad layout.

 01 of 05